There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 Flying with pilot Tracy, who had everything under control, we took off in the smallest helicopter I have ever seen!

-At least half of it is the glass cockpit that allows you incredible views in all directions, so you won’t miss a thing.
+At least half of it is the glass cockpit that allows you incredible views in all directions, so you won’t miss a thing and also be in the coolest instagrammable Miami moment ever!

 You will take off from Fort Lauderdale, and during the tour, you will get “the grand tour” of the areas you are passing, and your pilot will tell you about everything through the headset.